SuffolkLITLab/legal-tech-class/class/docs/legal-tech-overview/legal-tech-overview.md

 ## Substantive vs. Non-Substantive applications

 We can also distinguish between _substantive_ apps that replace a traditional legal advice role, from non-substantive apps that simply make the job of a litigant or lawyer simpler.

 Substantive apps:
 * Gather facts from the user
 * Provide information that is tailored to the user's situation
 * May provide final documents that are similarly tailored to the user's situation

 In short, they act a lot like a lawyer who meets with a client.
 And users often treat these apps like lawyers.

 Substantive apps include:
 * Expert systems
 * Form and template filling applications

-Although in some ways the line that divides a substantive app from a legal information website is thin, we must hold substantive apps to a higher standard than tools that simply help a litigant.
-The risk is higher.
-Not all lawyers are good, but an interactive app will provide the same tailored information in the same situation again, again, and again.
-That makes it critical to get that information correct.

 ## Read more